-This Memorandum represents the totality of Ms. Steiger's terms and conditions of employment.
+This Memorandum represents the totality of Ms. D'Ambrosio's terms and conditions of employment.
 There are no other agreements or understandings.

+BY:

-BY: Board of Education President Jill Steiger
+Board of Education President

+Rundi D'auleu.

+Randi D'Ambrosio

-Memorandum of Understanding of Terms of Employment ("Memorandum") dated this \\\\\ day of June, 2017, between the LEVITTOWN UNION FREE SCHOOL DISTRICT and CATHY DINDA, Senior Clerk Typist.
+Memorandum of Understanding of Terms of Employment ("Memorandum") dated this and CHARLENE DREWES, Principal Account Clerk (Confidential).

-WHEREAS, as a confidential employee, Ms. Dinda is neither covered by a collective bargaining agreement nor entitled by law to negotiate with the District for her terms and conditions of employment, and the District does not wish to take any action that could be construed as creating any type of binding contract of employment between them; and
+WHEREAS, as a confidential employee, Ms. Drewes is neither covered by a collective bargaining agreement nor entitled by law to negotiate with the District for her terms and conditions of employment, and the District does not wish to take any action that could be construed as creating any type of binding contract of employment between them; and

-WHEREAS, the District nevertheless desires to provide Ms. Dinda with an outline of the terms and conditions of employment that it has established for her, so as to avoid any misunderstanding or confusion about those terms and conditions of employment;
+WHEREAS, the District nevertheless desires to provide Ms. Drewes with an outline of the terms and conditions of employment that it has established for her, so as to avoid any misunderstanding or confusion about those terms and conditions of employment;

-NOW THEREFORE, the District, having exercised its discretion to set Ms. Dinda's terms and conditions of employment, and having expressed its willingness to codify them pursuant to the caveats set forth above, establishes the terms and conditions of employment of Ms. Dinda in her position as Senior Clerk Typist, as follows:
+NOW THEREFORE, the District, having exercised its discretion to set Ms. Drewes's terms and conditions of employment, and having expressed its willingness to codify them pursuant to the caveats set forth above, establishes the terms and conditions of employment of Ms. Drewes in her position as Principal Account Clerk (Confidential), as follows:

-Effective Date.
-This Memorandum will be effective from July 1, 2017 through June 30, 2018.
+- Effective Date.
+This Memorandum will be effective from July 1, 2018 through June 30, 2019. - 2.
+Effect.

-2. Effect.
 This Memorandum will not be interpreted as creating or constituting a contract or binding agreement of any type.
-Instead, this Memorandum merely describes the terms and conditions of employment that will be in effect for Ms. Dinda during her employment with the District during the period described in paragraph "1."
+Instead, this Memorandum merely describes the terms and conditions of employment that will be in effect for Ms. Drewes during her employment with the District during the period described in paragraph "1." - 3.
 Base Salary.
-The base salary to be paid to Ms. Dinda during the term of this Memorandum will be:
+The base salary to be paid to Ms. Drewes during the term of this Memorandum will be:

-July 1, 2017 - June 30, 2018: \$57,325, including a \$3,000 confidential stipend
+July 1, 2018 - June 30, 2019: \$71,213, including a \$3,000 confidential stipend.